 Later we had to solve the problem of multilingual translation at the same level of quality; it can be realized only if there are processes, knowledge, experience, which was acquired on many projects prior.

-Now Russian companies are striving to become transnational.
+Now local companies are striving to become transnational.
 After all, for advanced enterprises the development potential in the home market is limited, while the global market is nearly inexhaustible.

 The current landscape